KatePaulauskas/watch-store/README.md

      - Design the shop page and link it to the site menu.
      - Create Django model for watches with relevant fields (name, image, brand, price, gender, etc.).
      - Implement logic in Django views to fetch and display all watches.
-     - Ensure products are linked to individual dynamic product pages.
      - Test the all-products page functionality.
      - Check the responsiveness and visual appeal across different devices to ensure a uniform experience.